Would you like to be part of our exciting vision? Let's talk! Please forward your resume to [email protected].

 Our values include justice and connection and are the guideposts we use for decision-making of all kinds.
 We believe that this will guide the organization toward a place of inclusion for all - where equity and access to essential supports and services becomes the reality.

 We are committed to inclusive, barrier-free recruitment and selection processes in accordance with the Human Rights Code and AODA.
-The Alzheimer Society of Ontario welcomes those who have demonstrated a commitment to upholding the values of equity and social justice and we encourage applications from members of groups that have been historically disadvantaged and marginalized, including First Nations, Metis and Inuit peoples, Indigenous peoples of North America, Black and persons of colour, persons with disabilities, people living with dementia, care partners and those who identify as 2SLGBTQ+.
+The Alzheimer Society of Ontario welcomes those who have demonstrated a commitment to upholding the values of equity and social justice and we encourage applications from First Nations, Inuit and Métis, Indigenous Peoples of North America, Black and persons of colour, persons with disabilities, people living with dementia, care partners and those who identify as LGBTQ2S+.